ragrus-nbl/GoogleIoTCore/README.md

 This library allows your agent code to work with Google IoT Core.

 This version of the library supports the following functionality:
-- Registering a device in Google IoT Core
+- Registering a device in Google IoT Core.
-- Connecting and disconnecting to/from Google IoT Core
+- Connecting and disconnecting to/from Google IoT Core.
 - Publishing telemetry events to Google IoT Core.
 - Receiving configurations from Google IoT Core.
 - Reporting a device state to Google IoT Core.